A Time of Readjustment

-In this period some students may continue to consult with their advisor or other faculty from their first year, though a student has no single officially assigned advisor.
-This is by design, since, as experience indicates, any single “assigned” advisor is unlikely to provide the full perspective that the student requires at the stage.
+In this period some students may continue to consult with their advisor or other faculty from their first year.
+This is by design, since, as experience indicates, any single "assigned" advisor is unlikely to provide the full perspective that the student requires at the stage.

-This does not mean that a student doesn't need advice, but more that advice is going to come from a series of different sources; a student should be encouraged to develop specific advising relationships with faculty and staff that suits his or her individual needs and interests.
+This does not mean that a student doesn't need advice, but more that advice is going to come from a series of different sources; a student should be encouraged to develop specific advising relationships with faculty and staff that suits their individual needs and interests.
 This can be a robust system, but it requires students to take the responsibility and initiative for their own academic direction.
-Usually students will talk with faculty in departments they are considering majoring in, and departments have guidelines about how individual students request advising at this stage.
+Usually students will talk with faculty in departments or programs that they are considering majoring in, and departments and programs have guidelines about how individual students request advising at this stage.

 All faculty understand one of their core roles is advising students, and generally take great pleasure in shepherding students into their own field.

-Other resources, as in the first year, includes the Undergraduate Deans Office, Departmental Administrators, Center for Professional Development, Academic Skills, Graduate Assistants, Community Directors, DOSCs (Deans Office Student Consultants) and older students.
+Other resources, as in the first year, includes the Undergraduate Deans Office, Departmental Administrators, Center for Professional Development, Academic Skills, Graduate Assistants, Community Directors, SAMs (Senior Academic Mentors) and older students.